Traditions and anecdotes associated with the Stanley Cup: Misadventures

-After the Montreal Canadiens Cup win in 1993, members of the team apparently signed their names on the inside of the Cup with a sharp object.

-After the parade in their honor in 1994, members of the New York Rangers, including Mike Richter, took the cup to McSorley's Old Ale House, locked the doors, and for 45 minutes allowed the patrons to hoist it above their heads and drink McSorley's Dark and Light out of it.
-The New York Post reported the next day that the cup was taken back by the league for "repairs" to its base.
+After the parade in their honor in 1994, members of the New York Rangers, including Mike Richter, took the Cup to McSorley's Old Ale House, locked the doors, and for 45 minutes allowed the patrons to hoist it above their heads and drink McSorley's Dark and Light out of it.
+The New York Post reported the next day that the Cup was taken back by the league for "repairs" to its base.
 Later, several New York Rangers took the Cup to Belmont Park, filled it with oats, and let Kentucky Derby winner Go for Gin eat out of it.

 The 1999 Dallas Stars' Stanley Cup party was hosted at the house of Stars defenceman Craig Ludwig and Pantera drummer Vinnie Paul.
 At the party, Stars forward Guy Carbonneau (apparently having forgotten the Cup's lack of buoyancy from his 1993 adventures) allegedly attempted to throw the Cup from the upstairs deck into the house's Crown Royal shaped pool below.
 The Cup caught the lip of the pool, producing a large dent.
 Mike Bolt, one of the "Keepers of the Cup" for the NHL, stated that this never happened.
 "What happened was that one of the players was posing with it next to the pool when someone pushed him into the water, and it went in with him.
 It was in the water maybe two seconds," Bolt said.
 "It was a real good party from what I understand."
 The trophy was dented the previous day, when a player dropped it during a locker room celebration, Bolt said.

-In 1999 and 2003, the cup made a trip to Joe Nieuwendyk's alma mater, Cornell University, both times visiting a local college bar.
+In 1999 and 2003, the Cup made a trip to Joe Nieuwendyk's alma mater, Cornell University, both times visiting a local college bar.
 In 2003, Martin Brodeur ate popcorn out of the Cup.
 It had butter stains and salt damage for the next eight days before Jamie Langenbrunner cleaned it.
 In 2003, the Cup was slated to make its first-ever visit to Slovakia with New Jersey Devils' Jiri Bicek, but was left behind in Canada; it was on the next flight out of Toronto.
 Finally, on August 22, 2004, Walter Neubrand, keeper of the Cup, boarded a plane to Fort St. John, British Columbia, to deliver it to Tampa Bay Lightning head scout Jake Goertzen.
 However, Air Canada officials at Vancouver International Airport removed it before takeoff because of weight restrictions.
 The Cup spent the night in the luggage area, 1,200 km away.
 It was flown to Fort St. John the following day.